ni/niveristand-custom-device-handbook/docs/Migrating_LLB_to_a_PPL_based_Custom_Device.md

 **Note:** To change this setting, in the Packed Library build specification, click **Advanced** and disable **Allow future versions of LabVIEW to load this packed library**.

-Using a PPL to package a VeriStand custom device does not block the use of an LLB.
+Using a PPL to package a VeriStand custom device does not block the use of a *LabVIEW library* (LLB).
 The two options can coexist as a part of the same project.
 To use both packaging methods, retain the existing LLB build specifications and add the additional PPL build specifications to the project.

+To support PPL and LLB packaging, you may need to make the following modifications to your custom device:

-**Note:** You may need to modify the custom device source code to support both options.
-You may also need to modify the XML configuration file to reflect the new loading paths for the custom device elements.
+* Update the custom device source code.
+* Update the XML configuration file to reflect the new loading paths for the custom device elements.
+* Include mutation code for backwards compatibility of custom data types.

 ### Benefits of Using PPL Based Custom Devices